 Working with larger files?
 Use the direct-upload walkthrough in Callback (Over 4.5 MB) to generate signed upload URLs and reference them in your callback.

 Tip: You can also deliver large files by hosting them yourself and sending the URL output (Google Drive, Dropbox, etc.).
 That keeps the payload tiny with zero extra steps.
-See the
+See the Output step guide for a refresher on output types.

 Polling URL (Alternative delivery method)